NIMENRIX should under no circumstances be administered intravascularly, intradermally or subcutaneously.

 NIMENRIX will only confer protection against Neisseria meningitidis groups A, C, W-135 and Y. The vaccine will not protect against other Neisseria meningitidis groups.

 As with any vaccine, a protective immune response may not be elicited in all vaccinees.

 Immune response in infants aged 6 months to less than 12 months

-A single dose administered at 6 months was associated with lower human complement serum bactericidal assay (hSBA) titres to groups W-135 and Y compared with three doses administered at 2, 4, and 6 months (see CLINICAL TRIALS – Immunogenicity in infants).
-The clinical relevance of this finding is unknown.
+A single dose administered at 6 months was associated with lower human complement serum bactericidal assay (hSBA) titres to groups W-135 and Y compared with three doses administered at 2, 4, and 6 months (see 14.4 Immunogenicity: Immunogenicity in infants).
+The clinical relevance of this observation is unknown.
 If an infant aged 6 months to less than 12 months is expected to be at immediate risk of invasive meningococcal disease due to exposure to groups W-135 and/or Y, consideration may be given to administering a second primary dose of NIMENRIX after an interval of 2 months.

 Immune responses in toddlers aged 12-14 months

 At 1 month post-vaccination, toddlers aged 12-14 months had similar rabbit complement serum bactericidal assay (rSBA) titres to groups A, C, W-135 and Y following one dose of NIMENRIX or two doses of NIMENRIX given 2 months apart.
 At one year post vaccination, the percentage of subjects achieving rSBA titres ≥1:8 for groups A, C, W-135 and Y were: 63.5%, 49.1%, 65.3% and 73.1% in the one dose group, and 70.6%, 55.2%, 77.6% and 79.7% in the two doses group (see 14.4 Immunogenicity: Immunogenicity in toddlers aged 12-23 months).